NAU-IoT/RemotePiControl/README.md

 # RaspberryPIZero Solution

-If you want to run the code on a RaspberryPi Zero these are the steps:
+If you want to run C code on a RaspberryPiZero these are the steps:

 - SSH into the Rpi Zero
 - Create a new script using nano (or any text editor)